 Depending on your needs, some plans might be more suitable than others.
 For example, the One-Page Website plan is a great way to host a simple landing page at a very low cost.
 The WordPress plans give you a bit more flexibility in terms of designing and growing your site, while the shared hosting packages let you use whatever CMS you’re most comfortable with.

 Email hosting is included for free in almost all plans, although you can pay extra to integrate Google Workspace instead.

-- E-commerce plans.
-For an online store, you can go with Name.com’s Business website builder plan, or opt for one of the more flexible shared hosting plans.
-The site builder is easier to use overall, but your customization options are limited.
+E-commerce plans.
+For an online store, you have the option to choose Name.com’s Business website builder plan, or you can select one of the more versatile shared hosting plans.
+The site builder offers greater user-friendliness, but it comes with limitations on your customization choices.

 WHOIS is a collection of databases that stores information about domains and their owners.
 Each domain registrar is required to manage WHOIS data for each domain it sells.
 This data usually includes the domain name, the name of the owner, address, phone number, and email.
 Other details, such as the purchase and expiration dates for each domain, are also publicly available through WHOIS.

 Anyone can access the WHOIS database to find information about a specific domain and its owner.
 You can use it to check whether a domain is about to expire, or to contact someone with a domain name you’d like to buy.